zandAkbari/TVSample/README.md

-### This repository works on Web and Tizen and AndroidTV well however it may work on webOS and tvOS or need a tiny change to work on these platforms
+### This repository works on Web and Tizen and AndroidTV well however it may work on webOS and tvOS well or need a tiny change to work on these platforms
+###I didn't have TVs or simulators of webOS and tvOS to test them

+- To work with the project pull the git repository then install node module
 ## Run

 ```sh